-- 1. If you are awarded a CDM Grant and a CU Loan we will base your renewal amount on the previous year's award.
+1. If you are awarded a CDM Grant and a CDM Loan we will base your renewal amount on the previous year's amount.
 You will not need to file the CSS Profile application again.
-You will only need to have both parents complete their information on the FAFSA and submit their 2018 federal tax returns. - 2.
-Returning students who did not previously receive institutional aid but who, because of changing family circumstances, would like consideration should meet our published deadlines.
-Follow the application instructions for new students and the deadlines for returning students.
-You will be considered for remaining institutional funds after our office completes the initial file review for on-time renewal applicants.
+You will only need to have both parents submit their most recent federal tax returns and the Title VII Parent